INFORMATION FOR FALL ADMISSION

 - Oral Communication/Public Speech or Interpersonal (COMM 1000 or 1004, 4 units), GE Area A1

 - Statistics (STAT 1000, 5 units), GE Area B4

-- Critical Thinking (4 units), GE Area A3
+- Critical Thinking/Logic (4 units), GE Area A3

 * PLEASE NOTE: If you complete a combined "Anatomy & Physiology I" course, you must take PART II from the same campus.
 If you take a single-topic "Anatomy" course at any campus, you may take a single-topic "Physiology" course from any other campus.